paulrouge/debucate/README.md

 _fyi: The project I'm taking the IPFS files from is www.idogelabs.com (I'm the creator of that project, which is live on the ICON Blockchain)_

+Minting is done with test BUSD tokens.
+The tokens are being transfered to the owner of the contract.

 ## Solidity
 For ease of use I included the nft solidity contract I used for this project [here](./solidity/nftcontract.sol) .
 It was quicker for me to just deploy the contract using remix instead of my local environment.
 I used open-zeppelin for the base erc721 contract and added some custom functions.
+Seemed overkill to create a separate repo for this contract.

 ### From this point on it is the original README.md of the template I created for my own use.

-[]: # Path: README.md

 # web3 nextjs template